"Ukraine's GI Jane" and "national hero", or a "Killing machine in a skirt"?

 This latest information clash - played out mainly on social media as well as mainstream, pro-Kremlin media in Russia - typifies the way the conflict is being fought through opposing media narratives.

-In the middle of it all is fashion designer-turned-air force helicopter pilot Nadiya Savchenko, 33.
+In the middle of it all is fashion designer-turned-air force helicopter pilot Nadia Savchenko, 33.

 Reportedly a member of a volunteer battalion fighting pro-Russia separatists near Luhansk in eastern Ukraine, the Russian authorities have charged her with complicity in the killing of two Russian TV journalists while taking part in a rebel checkpoint.

-Ukraine accuses Russia of abducting her and has demanded her release.'Save our girl'
+Ukraine accuses Russia of abducting her and has demanded her release.

 The pilot's cause has become the subject of an impassioned Ukrainian social media campaign portraying her as a national hero.